Cheap overseas dental treatment

 Dental work received during overseas ‘dental holidays’ is resulting in costly and painful repair jobs back in Australia, reports the Australian Dental Association (ADA Inc).

-The ADA is concerned about promotion of dental treatment overseas in conjunction with a
+The ADA is concerned about promotion of dental treatment overseas in conjunction with a holiday.

 The ADA President, Dr. Bill O’Reilly is warning people attracted to cheap overseas trips promising, “an exotic holiday and smile makeover”, that such treatment can be risky and work performed overseas is not guaranteed.